keithjlee/DiffAnalysis_CODE/README.md

 This is the complete repository for all work performed in the manuscript:
 *A differentiable structural analysis framework for high-performance design optimization*

 written by: Keith J. Lee, Yijiang Huang, and Caitlin T. Mueller
-and submitted to Automation in Construction (Elsevier)

 # Abstract
 Fast, gradient-based structural optimization has long been limited to a highly restricted subset of problems---namely, density-based compliance minimization---for which gradients can be analytically derived.